Social Blog AI in Software Testing

 Workplaces such as those in finance, healthcare, retail, education, and technology are leveraging AI to automate tasks, reduce costs, and make data-driven decisions.
 In our homes, AI is powering television and movie recommendations, personal digital assistants, security cameras, and home automation.

-This blog will focus on how the coming together of artificial intelligence (AI) and software testing have made a huge impact on test automation.
-Let us discuss this developing trend in more depth.
+In this blog, I will discuss what I wish I knew about AI in software testing with a focus on how the coming together of artificial intelligence (AI) and software testing have already made a huge impact on test automation.
+I look forward to discussing this developing trend with you in more depth.

 Back to top